trussworks/Engineering-Playbook/practices/appeng/decision-process.md

 that have responsibility over a certain part of the stack.
 Currently these are broken up into:

-* Frontend - For decisions around browser technology, frontend frameworks, and client side data modeling.
+* *Frontend* - For decisions around browser technology, frontend frameworks, and client side data modeling.
-* Server - For decisions that deal with database modeling, processing, and general API building.
+* *Server* - For decisions that deal with database modeling, processing, and general API building.
-* Other - For decisions that fall outside of the other two groups or heavily incorporate both.
+* *Other*(better name please) - For decisions that fall outside of the other two groups or heavily incorporate both.
   This will likely be broken out into other groups as we discover what topics come up.